Tanato/js-automated-test-guidelines/README.md

 ### Template Testing

 **Do** only unit test HTML code that don't are affected by Typescript code.
-Use integration tests to test the behaviour of the DOM with component code.
+Use Component Tests to test the behaviour of the DOM with component code.

 **Why?** Helps to avoid a lot of assertion on DOM elements